statiagov/gesmew/guides/content/developer/tutorials/security.md

 ### Custom Authorization Rules

 We have modified the original CanCan concept to make it easier for extension developers and end users to add their own custom authorization rules.
-For instance, if you have an "artwork extension" that allows users to attach custom artwork to an order, you will need to add rules so that they have permissions to do so.
+For instance, if you have an "artwork extension" that allows users to attach custom artwork to an inspection, you will need to add rules so that they have permissions to do so.

 The trick to adding custom authorization rules is to add an `AbilityDecorator` to your extension and then to register these abilities.
 The following code is an example of how to restrict access so that only the owner of the artwork can update it or view it.